WasmEdge/docs/docs/contribute/plugin/develop_plugin_cpp.md

   endif()
   ```

-Follow the guide to [build WasmEdge from source](../source/os/linux.md), according to your specific operating system (e.g., Linux).
-This will include building the plug-in shared library along with WasmEdge.
+Follow the guide to [build WasmEdge from source](../source/os/linux.md), according to your specific operating system (e.g., Linux), which will include building the plug-in shared library along with WasmEdge.